You will love this tasty keto-friendly gumbo with it’s plethora of veggies, chicken, sausage, and shrimp in a spicy flavorful Cajun broth.

 - The gumbo filé acts as a thickening agent for the soup.
 We don’t use a roux to thicken the soup to avoid the extra carbs, so the filé is necessary for thickening.
 If you can’t find it, you can also add chopped okra for thickening.

 - Gumbo is often served over rice.
-We recommend serving it over cauliflower rice, if you want to further limit the carbs.
+We recommend serving it over cauliflower rice, if you want to limit the carbs.
+Or you don’t need to serve it over anything.
+It makes a great soup.

 Keto Gumbo